michael-jacobs/michael-jacobs.github.io/_pages/services.md

 I offer a range of services to organisations who want to gather and exploit new and existing data to provide actionable insights to decision makers.

-**DATA PROCESSING, AUTOMATION & ANALYSIS**
+**@icon-diagnoses DATA PROCESSING, AUTOMATION & ANALYSIS**
 From compiling and merging data from disparate sources, to working with very big data sets, I design and implement processes to enable the automation of data cleaning, aggregation and interogation.
 {: .notice--info}

-**REPORTING & VISUALISATION**
+**REPORTING & PRESENTATIONS**
-I can support the dissemination of your results, drafting data-rich analytical texts and presentations to communicate key findings effectively to your desired target audience, including the creation of both static and interactive data visualisations.
+I can support the dissemination of your results, drafting data-rich analytical texts and presentations to communicate key findings effectively to your desired target audience.
+{: .notice--info}

+**INTERACTIVE DATA VISUALISATIONS**

 {: .notice--info}

 **STATISTICAL FRAMEWORKS & CONCEPTUALISATION**
 I have a range of experience dealing with official statistical frameworks and concepts and can advise on the coherence of your data with reference to required standards and definitions.
 I also design new statistical indicators and KPIs, enabling organisations to measure and monitor the things that matter.